julias-shaw/ruby_kata_starter/README.md

 # Development

 This project simplifies doing code katas in ruby.
-It has RSpec and cucumber setup (including code coeverage) and provides some shell scripts to simplify use from the command line.
+It has RSpec and cucumber setup (including code coverage) and provides some shell scripts to simplify use from the command line.

 ## Getting Started